Working with emails

 This saves you from sending emails to real users and frees you up from paying cloud services for developer email inboxes, not even requiring you to dig through log files when using the log driver.
 It’s also super fast and organizes all emails per site.

-or Herd's site creation wizard, Herd configures the mail server in your.env
+When using laravel new or Herd’s site creation wizard, Herd configures the mail server in your .env file for you automatically.

 The mail server uses the SMTP protocol to accept mails but instead of sending them to their recipient, it saves them to an internal database.

-You can use the settings below and add them to your local .env
+You can use the settings below and add them to your local .env file to receive mails in the Herd Pro mail app.

-environment variable to automatically use your application's name as the inbox name.
+The mail client groups incoming mails by the username of the mail sender.
+This allows you to create a dedicated inbox for each project.
+Either specify a unique username manually, or use the APP_NAME environment variable to automatically use your application’s name as the inbox name.
 Depending on your application name, you might need to set the username for your mailbox manually before emails show up in Herd.

-#Changing the port
+Changing the port

-By default, the Herd Pro mail server runs on port 2525
+By default, the Herd Pro mail server runs on port 2525 but you can customize this configuration in the settings.

-#Inspecting mails
+Inspecting mails

 You may inspect the header values of an email by opening the sidebar of the email window at the top right.